What’s an executor and why you need one

 - Providing a full accounting of your administration of the estate to beneficiaries.

-For example, when dealing with property assets, an executor should consider who has access to that property, if the property is insured, whether the policy is up to date and whether terms and conditions of the policy are being met.
+For example, when dealing with property assets, an executor should consider who has access to that property.
+As well as whether the property is insured, the policy is up to date and if insurance terms and conditions are being met.

-Where motor vehicles are concerned, an executor should determine who has the keys, who drives the vehicle, the status of the vehicle’s insurance policy and, consider who’s responsible for costs if there’s an accident.
+Where motor vehicles are concerned, an executor should determine who has the keys, who drives the vehicle, the status of the vehicle’s insurance policy and who’s responsible for costs if there’s an accident.

 Reaching out to beneficiaries